• Skip to primary navigation

 How To Become A Sports Statistician

 Closely related to a career as a sports data analyst is that of a sports statistician.
-In this role, professionals focus more heavily on mathematical and economic statistics to analyze player value, such as current and future performance and game plans and strategies.
+In this role, professionals focus more heavily on mathematical and economic statistics to analyze player value, such as current and future performance, game plans, and strategies.

 Sports statisticians might work at the collegiate and professional levels.
 To become a sports statistician, one would have to take several courses in statistics and develop strong technical, analytical, and quantitative skills.